 From a very young age, I have had a great interest in animals, in the beginning centered around dogs and cats.
 My parents later told me that once we were out driving, I suddenly shouted: ”I want to see dogs!”

 I pestered my parents to have a puppy, but my father, very wisely, objected to that idea.
 He probably knew who was going to take care of the dog when it had lost its initial charm.
 Instead, I focused my interest on birds – an interest I have had ever since.
-My first recollection of a bird was a jay – a beauty in reddish plumage, having a black moustachial stripe and a fantastic blue and white patch on the forewing.
+Besides the common blackbirds and house sparrows around our house, my first recollection of a bird was a jay – a beauty in reddish plumage, having a black moustachial stripe and a fantastic blue and white patch on the forewing.
 From that day, I was hooked.

 In my school, our grade had a brilliant biology teacher, Wagner Nielsen, who managed to catch our interest.
 One day, I think it was in 7th grade, he suggested that all of us, on the following Sunday (which was our only day off), should make a trip on bicycles to a wetland about 20 km away.
 Everybody agreed to this idea. ”Remember rubber boots!” he said.

 As the trip was going to start at 4 A.M., I expected some, especially among the girls, to stay away, but everybody showed up!
 A couple of the girls were wearing shoes.
 Wagner, as we called him, just laughed and said that they would surely get their feet wet.
 Off we went on our long trip, and everybody endured.
 On this trip, I and two of my class mates, Peter and Bent, became interested in birds in earnest, and in the following years we often went birding together.